-Force one or two page breaks before/after the box so that the next page is formatted as a left page.
+Force one or two page breaks before/after the box so that the next page is formatted as a left page, inserting a blank page if necessary.

-Force one or two page breaks before/after the box so that the next page is formatted as a right page.
+Force one or two page breaks before/after the box so that the next page is formatted as a right page, inserting a blank page if necessary.